• Skip to main content

 whole wheat focaccia

-Focaccia Bread is one of the most amazing breads in Italy and traces back its origin to Mediterranean regions.
-In due course of time, it has become an art bread that is decorated with rosemary, cherry tomatoes, onion, garlic flavored with olive oil.
+Focaccia Bread is one of the most amazing breads in Italy and traces back its origin to the Mediterranean regions.
+In due course of time, it has become an art bread that is decorated with rosemary, cherry tomatoes, onion, and garlic flavored with olive oil.

-This healthy vegetarian focaccia is rich in savory Italian flavors topped with vegetables like bell pepper, onion and tomatoes. team it with a hot bowl of soup to have a hearty meal!
+This vegetarian Herbed Focaccia Bread is rich in savory Italian flavors and topped with vegetables like bell pepper, onion, and tomatoes.

 Jump to: